 “In the presence of loved ones and friends and with the symbols of festive rejoicing before us, we gather now for our sacred celebration.
 With the household of Israel and all who call themselves by Your Name, we are linked with the past and bonded with the future.
 We remember the day on which the ancient Jewish people went forth from Egypt, from the house of bondage, and how the LORD freed them with a mighty hand.
 It was not simply they who went forth, but all of us who have been freed from the bondage of idol worship and sin.
 We stand with those He has chosen to be a separate and peculiar people to whom He has revealed His Torah, which is His teaching, and the way of true life."

 Hostess: “May the festival lights we now kindle inspire us to use our gifts to spread Your Word and light to all the world.
 Use us, O God, to heal and not harm, to help and not hinder, to bless and not curse, to serve You O God, our Rock and Redeemer.

 All: "Blessed are You, O LORD our God, King of the universe, Who has sanctified us in Yeshua, in Whose Name we light the festival lights.
 Blessed are You, O LORD our God, King of the universe, Who has grafted us into the True Vine.”

 OBSERVANCE OF THE FOUR CUPS

 The First Cup: The Cup of Sanctification

-Leader: "The word ‘sanctification’ means 'to separate.'
+Leader: "The word ‘sanctification’ means 'to separate,' 'to be holy.'
 It is our faith in Yeshua, Messiah of Israel, who sanctifies us and separates us to live holy lives.
 Let us raise the first cup together and proclaim the holiness of this day of deliverance."